Green Smoothie Gourmet

 Make Cookies

-½ cup butter, ½ cup nut butter, 1 ½ cups brown sugar, ¼ cup dairy free milk, 1 teaspoon vanilla extract
+½ cup butter, ½ cup nut butter, 1 ½ cups brown sugar, ¼ cup milk, 1 teaspoon vanilla extract

-organic cane sugar for rolling
+cane sugar for rolling

 • Bake for 12-13 minutes.
 Remove them at 12 minutes if your oven runs hot.
-Once you have removed them from the oven, instantly press them flattish with a spatula to allow edges to crack.
+Once you have removed them from the oven, instantly press them gently with a spatula to allow edges to crack.

 • Allow cookies to cool 10 minutes on the pan and transfer to cooking rack.
 Repeat the process until all cookies are baked.